-During summer time these storms develop over warm land.
+During summer time these storms develop over land warmed up by the sun.
 Thermal lows intensify the storms above which is a high tropopause.
-In coastal areas the storms occur inland when the vapor loaded maritime air is advected due to warming by the earth.
+In coastal areas the storms occur inland when the vapor loaded maritime air is moving horizontally due to warming by the Earth.

 In mountain areas the inclination angle of the sun is more vertical on the sun side slopes where convective activity will be more pronounced.